Freshman & Transfer

 We welcome applications from home-schooled students or those who have pursued pre-college educational opportunities that may not be accredited.
 You will be reviewed no differently than those who apply from traditional high schools.
 However, we would like to clarify a few points that we feel will be beneficial for home-schooled applicants.

-Official ACT and/or SAT scores must be sent to the Office of Admissions directly from the testing agency.
-Home-Schooled applicants are not considered for Score Optional admission.
+- Official ACT and/or SAT scores must be sent to the Office of Admissions directly from the testing agency.
+Homeschooled applicants are eligible for Score Optional admission.

 Transfer Admission Requirements